Outdated site elements, i.e. what is no longer done?

 Flash lost in two areas: performance and security.
 It is ineffective on mobile devices and is sometimes vulnerable to various types of attacks.
 The role of Steve Jobs, who was not too fond of Flash, was also important in all of this.

-7. Entry counters
+7. Input counters

 I bet every developer working in the 1990s has come across public counters.